-So how do you pick a domain name?
-There's no fool-proof way, but we've compiled a list of some things you should think about here:
+So how do you find a domain name?
+There's no fool-proof way, but we’ve compiled a list of some things you should think about here:

 Domain names vs. business names